e-crisis/PyCalculator/README.md

 # PyCalculator

-A simple calculator using Python language with Tkinter module.
+A smart calculator using Python language with Tkinter module.

+**=> Allows computation of complex expressions with or without parentheses.
+=> Calculates and shows result side by side.
+=> Contains Clear and Backspace features.**